 Comprehensive Safety Action Plan

-A safety action plan is a powerful way to prioritize safety improvements and justify investment decisions.
+A roadway safety action plan is a powerful way to prioritize safety improvements and justify investment decisions.
 A formal plan will enhance communication with stakeholders and access to funding opportunities.
 As part of the 2024 fiscal year (July 1 - June 30), SEMPO will be undertaking the development of such a plan to enhance the safety of all roadway users with a goal of eliminating fatalities and serious injuries occurring within the SEMPO planning area.

-Latest Update (05/15/2023)
+Update (05/15/2023)

-The Southeast Metropolitan Planning Organization (SEMPO) has successfully reached a grant agreement with the Federal Highway Administration to establish a Comprehensive Safety Action Plan for the SEMPO planning area.
+SEMPO has successfully reached a grant agreement with the Federal Highway Administration to establish a Comprehensive Safety Action Plan for the SEMPO planning area.
 With this agreement in place, SEMPO will collaborate with Planning Committee members to create a Request for Proposal (RFP) to seek professional services for plan development.
 The anticipated release date for the solicitation is expected to be in July 2023.
 We will provide further updates as the final draft of the solicitation nears completion.

-Latest Update (02/02/2023)
+Update (02/02/2023)

 The Southeast Metropolitan Planning Organization (SEMPO) is pleased to announce, through a competitive selection process, the planning organization has been selected to receive $160,000 in federal discretionary grant funds through the Safe Streets and Roads for All (SS4A) initiative authorized by the Bipartisan Infrastructure Law.
 The grant funds received will be used to develop a Comprehensive Safety Action Plan to serve the SEMPO planning area.
 The purpose of SS4A grant is to improve roadway safety by significantly reducing or eliminating roadway fatalities and serious injuries through safety action plan development and implementation focused on all users, including pedestrians, bicyclists, public transportation users, motorists, personal conveyance and micro-mobility users, and commercial vehicle operators.
 Once completed, the Comprehensive Safety Action Plan will allow SEMPO member entities to apply for Implementation (capital construction) discretionary grant funds through the Safe Streets and Roads for All initiative.